-LSSNCA adopted Financial Accounting Standards Board Accounting Standards Codification 842, Leases (ASC 842), effective October 1, 2022, using a modified retrospective approach.
-LSSNCA has elected the transition package of practical expedients that permitted it to not reassess its prior conclusions about lease identification, lease classification, and initial direct costs for existing or expired leases.
 LSSNCA determines if an arrangement is a lease, or contains a lease, at inception and only reassesses its determination if the terms and conditions of the arrangement are changed.
-LSSNCA has elected to not recognize right-of-use (ROU) assets and lease liabilities for short-term leases that have a lease term of 12 months or less at lease commencement, rather LSSNCA recognizes lease cost associated with its short-term leases on a straight-line basis over the lease term.
-In addition, it adopted ongoing accounting policies to not separate lease and non-lease components and to use the risk-free rate as the discount rate for all classes of underlying assets.
+LSSNCA has elected to not recognize right-of-use (ROU) assets and lease liabilities for short-term leases that have a lease term of 12 months or less at lease commencement: rather, LSSNCA recognizes lease cost associated with its short-term leases on a straight-line basis over the lease term.
+In addition, LSSNCA has elected to not separate lease and non-lease components and to use the rate implicit in the contract or the risk-free rate as the discount rate for all classes of underlying assets.
 The ROU assets represent LSSNCA's right to use the underlying assets.
-The adoption of the standard did not have a significant impact on the statements of activities or cash flows.
-The adoption of ASC 842 had no effect on beginning net assets.